Purdue-CS193/homework-0-HamzaMian2333/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+#Hamza Mian's First CS193 Homework
+- I like the lectures
+- The quizzes are fun

 ```markdown

 Syntax highlighted code block

 # Header 1